cole007/schreiner/README.md

 Once you have completed a page please make a [pull request](https://help.github.com/articles/using-pull-requests) to have your files pulled back into the master repository.

-If you do not wish to use Github to contribute then email via the link above and I can manually update your contribution(s).
+If you do not wish to use Github to contribute then [email via my profile page](https://github.com/cole007/) and I can manually update your contribution(s).

 If you think there are any issues with some of the translations submitted then please [file an issue](https://github.com/cole007/schreiner/issues) stating the page in question and the correct translation.